RosettaCommons/binder/documentation/install.rst

  ``scl enable llvm-toolset-7 bash``

-- For the Fedora 31+ the dependencies can be installed from the standard repositories.
-Run as root

-  ``yum install clang clang-devel llvm-devel llvm-static clang-libs libcxx libcxx-devel``

-- For the CentOS8/RHEL8 the dependencies are the same, but the ``libcxx`` and ``libcxx-devel`` packages are not available yet from standard repositories so one has to recompile them, i.e.
+Note that for the CentOS8/RHEL8 the standard version of llvm is 9.0 and is available from the repositories, However, the ``libcxx`` and ``libcxx-devel`` packages are not available yet and  so one has to recompile them, i.e.
   ``rpm -i http://ftp.tu-chemnitz.de/pub/linux/fedora/linux/releases/31``
   ``/Everything/source/tree/Packages/l/libcxx-9.0.0-1.fc31.src.rpm``